clcriswell/certificate-app/README.md

 It still relies on `pdfminer.six` for stable PDF text extraction and supports text, Word, Excel, CSV and image uploads.
 Images are processed using OCR via Tesseract (ensure the `tesseract` binary is installed).
+Generated certificates can be downloaded as Word documents or as PDFs.

 Run the entire suite with: